conneroisu/cpre488-mp3/SB3_CPRE488_MP3_Report_Submission.md

 #### Endpoint detection

 Original looked for bulk-in and bulk-out endpoints
-New driver looks for interrupt-in endpoints
+New driver looks for interrupt-in endpoints, even though it is not used.
+This can be removed!

 #### Memory Management